wmacevoy/devops-wmacevoy/windows.md

     1. Do not "run as administrator" this seems to break things later.
     2. Log in using the GUI - I had to reinstall once before this would work.
     3. In the Settings (gearbox) -> Resources make sure you have WSL 2 integration.
-    4. In WSL/Ubuntu (you may have to restart this).
-Check that hello-world works
+    4. Check that your Ubuntu LTS is the default WSL distribution for integration with docker.
+In your WSL shell check with
+    # check that This distrubution is the default distribution
+    wsl.exe --list
+    echo "You should see: $WSL_DISTRO_NAME (Default)"
+    ```
+    If you don't see your distribution as the default, set it with,
     ```bash
+    wsl.exe --set-default "$WSL_DISTRO_NAME"
+    ```
+    I would restart docker and wsl if you have to set the default.
+If it is the
+    default, and you have started docker, then you should be able to run the
+    docker command from within the container
+    ```bash
-    # test that docker is running - should produce a 'Hello from Docker!' kind of output
+    # test that docker is running kind of output
-    docker run --rm hello-world
+    docker run --rm hello-world # output should be Hello from Docker!...
     ```
 4. Configure GnuPG
     1. If you already have a GnuPG account, download the tar file from Lastpass and extract it into your $HOME/.gnupg directory: